noolan/Laravel-SirTrevorJS/README.md

 ### thujohn/twitter

-To get tweets, this project uses [twitter-l4](https://github.com/thujohn/twitter-l4), so you must have a valid developer account of Twitter and add config file of twitter-l4 :
+To get tweets, this project uses [twitter-l4](https://github.com/thujohn/twitter-l4), the laravel 5 version, so you must have a valid developer account of Twitter and add config file of twitter-l4 :

     php artisan config:publish thujohn/twitter